Renal System Anatomy

 Kidney diseases and kidney problems are usually treated by a nephrologist.
 Kidney stones are sometimes treated by a urologist.
 Here is a list of some of the more common kidney problems:

 - Glomerulonephritis (nephritis) – inflammation of the glomeruli

-- Hydronephrosis – water in the kidney caused by blocked urine flow
+- Hydronephrosis – excessive fluid within the kidney caused by blocked urine flow

 - Kidney Stones (calculi) – usually form in the kidneys, but can form anywhere in the urinary tract